How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 Do not forget about taxes

 QPIP benefits are taxable income, and the taxes are deducted right off of your benefit payments.
-However, this can still result in an overpayment i your overall income for the high remains high, so plan accordingly, and April won’t feel rude.
+However, this can still result in an overpayment if your overall income for the year remains high, so plan accordingly, and April won’t feel rude.
 You may want to adjust your tax withholdings or set money aside during your leave.

 How and when you get paid